 This is an acceptable part of American democracy.
 Lobbyists aren’t doing anything that typical Americans couldn’t do if they banded together around shared interests.
 People are entitled to engage on issues, express their speech, and support the candidates they want.

-Political organization, however, gets special interests access that typical voters do not get.
+The lobbying, endorsements, campaign contributions and other political support gives special interests access that typical voters do not get.
 They get to know where candidates stand on their issues.

 Construction unions are going to know where a candidate stands on mandates for union scale wages on government construction projects.
 Good luck finding that out from a candidate’s campaign.